-"Step right up if you want me to predict your future."
+Before Yugi could answer, the caped man cut in, "Step right up if you want me to predict your future."

 "Be careful, Yugi.
 It could be a trap," Tèa warned.

-The man laughed and continued to run.
+The man gave a sinister laugh and continued to run.

 "Get back here!"
-He proceeded to chase after the man.
+Yugi proceeded to chase after the man.
 There was no way in hell he would allow him to get away with this, whoever he was.
 He turned back briefly to face Tèa.
 "You go on to the game shop.
 I'll deal with this."
 He continued running.

 The robed man revealed himself, and laughed again.
 "Are you going to accept my challenge?
 Or are you too afraid?" he taunted.

+The robed man laughed.
 "Prepare to lose everything, Little Yugi!
 This duel will be your last!"

 "We'll see about that!"